 - If any child is the worker's stepchild, when and where the worker and the child's parent married;

-- Whether you are the child's natural or adoptive parent of the child(ren) for whom you are filing;
+- Whether you are the natural or adoptive parent of the child(ren) for whom you are filing;

 - Whether any child has been adopted by someone other than the worker;

 - Whether any child has ever been married and, if so, the dates and locations of the marriages.
 For marriages that have ended, we will also ask how, when, and where they ended;

 - Whether you or anyone else has ever filed for Social Security benefits, Medicare or Supplemental Security Income on behalf of the child(ren).
 (If so, we will also ask for information on whose Social Security record you applied);